LordMikkel/Minishell/README.md

 ###  Test Results Summary
 The implementation successfully passed all validation criteria:
 * **Mandatory Tests:** ✅ +2566 mandatory tests
-* **Bonus Tests:**✅ +201 bonus tests.
+* **Bonus Tests:** ✅ +201 bonus tests.

 ## ✍️ Credits

-I'm Mikel Garrido, a student at 42 Barcelona.
+I'm Mikel Garrido [@LordMikkel](https://github.com/LordMikkel), a student at 42 Barcelona.
 I always try to make the simplest but most robust implementation in all my projects.

-I hope this guide can help you.
+This project was developed in collaboration with my partner [@David-dbd](https://github.com/David-dbd).
+For additional insights and project details, you can also view his personal README in the forked repository: [Minishell](https://github.com/David-dbd/Minishell-SHELL).

 [![42](https://img.shields.io/badge/-migarrid-000000?style=flat&logo=42&logoColor=white)](https://profile.intra.42.fr/users/migarrid)